RistoBIn/international-website/src/pages/solutions/military-and-defense.md

 featuredimage: /img/AdobeStock_4649419.jpeg
 splitSections:
   - content: >-
-      With underwater computer vision from SEALAB you can compare camera images with photographic databases.
-In each case, human operators — not machines — make final judgments before anyone takes action.

       When an image is captured in an electronic form, it can be treated as a piece of data.
 Computer vision techniques use this data to simulate human vision by recognizing objects within the image and by interpreting aspects